consevempthe/Plunder_Chess_Game/design/User_Stories/UserStories_Sprint4_P3.md

 | | |
 |:---|:---
 | Notes | - Client should confirm that a user is about to delete account and what that means
-| Acceptance Criteria | - Deleting an account deletes user information from server <br /> - Username and password for a deleted account are invalid for logging in
+| Acceptance Criteria | - Deleting an account deletes user information from server <br /> - Username and password for a deleted account are invalid for logging in <br> - Any games that player is in will be deleted and the other player will receive a notification about the game ending.
 | Tasks | 63.
 Delete account UI in user setting <br /> 64.
 Implement delete account <br /> 65.
 Send user back to game client register screen

 ---